uber/Cadence-Docs/src/docs/08-workflow-troubleshooting/01-timeouts.md

 #  Timeouts

+A workflow could fail if an activity times out and will timeout when the entire workflow execution times out.
+Workflows or activities time out when their time to execute or time to start has been longer than their configured timeout.
+Some of the common causes for timeouts have been listed here.

 ## Missing Pollers

 Cadence workers are part of the service that hosts and executes the workflow.
 They are of two types: activity worker and workflow worker.
 Each of these workers are responsible for having pollers which are go-routines that poll for activity tasks and decision tasks respectively from the Cadence server.
 Without pollers, the workflow cannot proceed with the execution.